RBS's Citizens Financial makes a tepid market debut

-Shares of Citizens Financial Group Inc (CFG.N), the U.S. unit of Royal Bank of Scotland Group Plc (RBS.L), rose as much as 8 percent in their market debut, valuing the lender at about $13 billion in the biggest U.S. bank IPO since the financial crisis.
+Shares of Citizens Financial Group Inc, the U.S. unit of Royal Bank of Scotland Group Plc, rose as much as 8 percent in their market debut, valuing the lender at about $13 billion (8 billion pounds) in the biggest U.S. bank IPO since the financial crisis.

 Citizens' shares closed up 7.3 percent at $23.08, underscoring tepid appetite for offerings by financial firms in an otherwise hot U.S. IPO market.
 Alibaba's stock popped 38 percent on its first day.